BigPolarBear1/factorization/README.md

 Now the real endgame will be to implement some type of linear algebra step again to solve these Legendre symbols.
 I can somewhat see a way to potentially do it, but its fairly complicated.. but I'll get there eventually.

+Update: AHA!
+I got it.
+So in zx^2+yx-Nk ... actually moving factors of k over to the quadratic coefficient z, changes the Legendre symbols!!!!
+Which makes sense now that I think of it.
+Plus I wonder if I cant figure out which factors should be in k and which should be in z using linear algebra.

 #### To run from folder "CUDA_QS_variant":</br></br>
 To build: python3 setup.py build_ext --inplace</br>